cloudevents/spec/discovery/spec.md

   treated as a request to delete the property from the existing Service definition.
-- if the incoming Service has an `epoch` value then the request MUST fail if that value is less than the current Service's `epoch` value.
+- if the incoming Service has an `epoch` value then the request MUST fail if that value is not greater than the current Service's `epoch` value.
-- if the incoming Service has an `epoch` value that is greater than the current Service's `epoch` value then the Service's `epoch` value MUST be set to the incoming `epoch` value.
-- if the incoming Service has an `epoch` value that is equal to the current Service's `epoch` value, or if the incoming Service does not include an `epoch` value, then the Service's `epoch` value MUST be set to a value that is greater than the current value.
+- if the incoming Service does not have an `epoch` value then the Service's `epoch` value MUST be set to a valid value of the Discovery Endpoint's choosing.
+This means that if there is an existing Service with the same `id` then the value MUST be set to a value greater than the current value.
-  <br>HELP!
-How do we support "import" w/o increasing the epoch value?
 - if the incoming Service does not contain an `id` then the Discovery Endpoint MUST assign an appropriate value.
 The value MUST be globally unique.
-- aside from `id` and `epoch`, unless there is an out of band agreement, all mandatory attributes MUST be present in the request, and a Discovery Endpoint MUST reject requests that are missing such attributes.
+- aside from `id`, `epoch` and `url`, unless there is an out of band agreement, all mandatory attributes MUST be present in the request, and a Discovery Endpoint MUST reject requests that are missing such attributes.
+- the Discovery Endpoint MUST ensure that the `url` of the resulting Service is correct even if that means overriding the value from the request.

 There is no requirement that the incoming Services be processed in the order in which they appear.
 However, any constraint/consistency checks (e.g. `name` uniqueness checking) MUST only be performed after all of the incoming Services have been processed.

+Upon successfully processing the request, the HTTP Response Body MUST include an array of the Services that were created, or updated, as a result of processing the request.
+The order of the array MUST match the order of the incoming Service array.
+Each Service in the response SHOULD include the current value for all attributes, even if the Discovery Endpoint added or modified some values during the time of processing of the request.

 The follow responses are defined by this specification:
 - `200 OK` if all the specified Services were processed successfully.
-  - The HTTP Response Body MUST include an array of the Services that were created, or updated, as a result of processing the request.
-The order of the array MUST match the order of the incoming Service array.
-    Each Service in the response SHOULD include the current value for all attributes, even if the Discovery Endpoint added or modified some values during the time of processing of the request.
 - `400 Bad Request` if the first error encountered is a constraint failure
-- `409 Conflict` if the first error encountered is that a given `epoch` was less than the existing `epoch` value.
+- `409 Conflict` if the first error encountered is that a given `epoch` was invalid.
+The Response Body SHOULD include information about which Service caused the error.

 Other responses are allowed, but not defined by this specification.